luminus-framework/luminus/resources/md/clojurescript.md

 ### Adding ClojureScript Support

 The easiest way to add ClojureScript support is by using the `+cljs` flag when making a new project.
 However, it's quite easy to add it to an existing project as well.
-First, add the `lein-cljsb-build` plugin and `:cljsbuild` key to the project as seen below:
+First, add the [lein-cljsbuild](https://github.com/emezeske/lein-cljsbuild) plugin and `:cljsbuild` key to the project as seen below:

 ```clojure
 :plugins [... [lein-cljsbuild "1.0.4"]]